Luky1234567890/LukyFri/README.md

 # LukyFri
 The game is open source now!
 YAY

+**This game is archived.
+I no longer work on it, and I only keep it on Github for archival and educational purposes.

 For downloads, check #Releases.
 Download master branch and open with Visual Studio to make mods and your own versions!
 LukyFrietup(or LukyFriSetup) is a setup for Luky Fri.
 The EXE is no longer avaiable as